pauljickling/notes/javascript/react/react.md

 ## JSX

-JSX is a preprocessor that adds XML syntax to Javascript.
+JSX is a preprocessor that adds XML syntax to JavaScript.
 It is not required, but typically used with React.

 ## React Flowchart